-Arizona Public Service is a grand provider of energy in the Grand Canyon state.
-Arizona Public Service, a subsidiary of Pinnacle West Capital, distributes power to about 1.1 million customers in 11 of 15 Arizona counties, making it the largest electric utility in the state.
-It operates more than 5,900 miles of transmission lines and more than 28,930 miles of distribution lines; it generates 6,370 MW of capacity, mainly from fossil-fueled and nuclear power plants.
+Arizona Public Service (APS) is a grand provider of energy in the Grand Canyon state.
+APS, a subsidiary of Pinnacle West Capital, distributes power to about 1.2 million customers in 11 of 15 Arizona counties, making it the largest electric utility in the state.
+It operates more than 5,900 miles of transmission lines and more than 28,930 miles of distribution lines; it generates 6,394 MW of capacity, mainly from fossil-fueled and nuclear power plants.
 Arizona Public Service also purchases power from other suppliers to supplement its company-owned generation capacity.

-Arizona Public Service accounted for all but $8.3 million of parent Pinnacle West's revenues in 2012.
+APS accounted for almost all of parent Pinnacle West's revenues in 2013.

 In 2013 the company’s revenues grew by 5% due to due to a retail regulatory settlement and higher retail transmission revenues (the result of improving economic conditions and customer growth).
 Retail customer growth in 2013 was about 1%.